sergio11/shopaholic_ecommerce_platform/README.md

 **Shopaholic Ecommerce Platform** is an **experimental project** created for **educational and learning purposes**.
 **Shopaholic** is designed to showcase the capabilities of modern web technologies like **NestJS**, **Angular**, and **Docker**, and it should be viewed as a learning tool

+The Shopaholic name and logo were conceived during a brainstorming session using ChatGPT and are completely free of copyright restrictions.
+They are intended purely for demonstration purposes.

 ## Main Features